 I personally receive a lot of questions about what you have to see or do when travelling in Bolivia and what exactly visiting this country entails.

 As someone who fell in love with the country when I lived there, I’m always keen to oblige and to prove that Bolivia isn’t half as dangerous as the rumours or travelling gossip might suggest.
-While it’s certainly not the easiest or most comfortable country for travel, it’s worth the extra hassle and confusion.
+While it’s certainly not the easiest or most comfortable country for travel, it’s worth the confusion, chaos and extra effort.

 Travel in Bolivia